gvwilson/sdxjs/file-backup/index.md

 <%- include('/inc/multi.html', {pat: 'run-hash-existing-promise.*', fill: 'js sh slice.out'}) %>

-The code we have writen is clearer than it would be with callbacks---if you don't believe this, try rewriting it---but the layer of promises around everything still obscures its meaning.
+The code we have writen is clearer than it would be with callbacks (try rewriting it if you don't believe this) but the layer of promises around everything still obscures its meaning.
-Here are the same operations written using `async` and `await`:
+The same operations are easier to read when written using `async` and `await`:

 <%- include('/inc/file.html', {file: 'hash-existing-async.js'}) %>